 Raymond James analysts recently gave their top copper stocks to watch this year.
 We run through the companies here.

-In their latest report, Raymond James analysts shared their top copper stocks to watch in 2018, revising their copper price forecast for the rest of the year.
+In their latest report, Raymond James analysts shared their top copper stocks to watch in 2019 and boosted their average annual copper price forecast.

 With that in mind, we’ve taken a brief look at the three companies that the Raymond James analysts have on their watch list.